-Make the filesystem backup inventory accessible from all DMF servers in the HAE cluster.
+1. Make the filesystem backup inventory accessible from all DMF servers in the HAE cluster.

 The backup of DMF-managed user filesystems and DMF administrative filesystems is always performed on the active DMF server based upon parameters in the DMF configuration file.
 The xfsdump command maintains an inventory of all backups performed within the directory /var/lib/xfsdump, but in an HAE environment, the active DMF server node can change over time.
 Therefore, in order for xfsdump to maintain a consistent inventory, it must be able to access the inventory for all past backups even if those backups were created on another node.
 SGI recommends that you make the inventory accessible to all DMF server nodes by relocating it into an HAE-managed DMF administrative filesystem within the same resource group as DMF.
-For example, create a site-specific directory in DMF's HOME\DIR, such as /dmf/home/site\specific:
+For example, create a site-specific directory in DMF's HOME_DIR, such as /dmf/home/site_specific:

-• On node1 currently containing the inventory, enter the following:
+• On node1 (which currently contain the inventory), enter the following: